arcee-ai/mergekit/docs/create_a_merge_method.md

 float16, bfloat16, and float32 inputs, and float64 for float64 inputs.
 Linear
 accumulates into one buffer and normalizes before casting back to the input dtype.
 A zero coefficient sum in the working precision is rejected when normalization is enabled; nearly cancelling weights can lose accuracy.
-This is ordinary floating-point arithmetic, without special handling for cancellation.
 CPU execution may additionally cast the current input internally; no full-precision copy of every input is retained.

 The kernel receives a tuple of N tensors shaped `[B, *weight_shape]` and returns one tensor shaped `[B, *weight_shape]`.
 It must preserve the output axis: reductions for norms, means, and dot products must not accidentally combine different outputs.
-Linear and SLERP have native batched implementations; SLERP stays entirely in Torch on the input device.
+Linear and SLERP have native batched implementations.
-SLERP reduces norms and dot products in chunks and writes its output in chunks, bounding full-precision inference scratch even for oversized individual weights.
+SLERP processes weights in chunks to bound full-precision inference scratch.
-It selects interpolation coefficients per output before applying them to weights, without materializing both spherical and linear results.
-Source tensors, packed inputs, outputs, and retained autograd graphs still require their own storage.
+Source tensors, packed inputs, outputs, and retained autograd graphs require additional storage.

 Ordinary parameters broadcast across groups.
 Use `PerGroupValues` to explicitly vary a parameter along the outer batch axis; the wrapper avoids ambiguity with shared